zeronode-project/zeronode/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `colxd` for your own use.
+You can ignore this section if you are building `zernoded` for your own use.

-colxd/colx-cli binaries are not included in the colx-Qt.app bundle.
+zernoded/colx-cli binaries are not included in the zeronode-qt.app bundle.

-If you are building `colxd` or `colx-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `zernoded` or `zeronode-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: